Webini/zenhub-pipeline/README.md

 ```
 docker run -p 8080:8080 -e "ZENHUB_PRIVATE_TOKEN=<token>" -e "GIT_TOKEN=<token>" -e "GIT_HOOK_SECRET=<secret>" nicocanicolas/zenhub-pipeline
 ```
-Once the server is started, go to your repository(ies) and add a new push hook your brand new server address.
+Once the server is started, go to your repository(ies) and add a new push hook to your brand new server address.

 ## Contributions
 As this project was made in hurry, contributions are welcome :p